The Big Griz

 Traffic

-For the most part, the Big Griz travels on quiet gravel roads and trails.
+For the most part, The Big Griz travels on quiet gravel roads and trails.
 However, there are a few spots where it is necessary to travel on roads with a fair amount of traffic.
-The route also travels on some active logging roads, so be aware when logging trucks are barrelling towards you and be sure to move off to the side of the road, even when they are passing from the other side.
+The route also makes use of some active logging roads, so be aware when logging trucks are barrelling towards you and be sure to move off to the side of the road, even when they are passing from the other side.
 Bicycles yield to logging trucks, not the other way.

 Route Alternatives